 Plants also have a cooling effect on the air.
 The moment we pave over paradise (remember the song “Big Yellow Taxi” by Joni Mitchell?) to create parking lots, shopping centres and even driveways and patios on our own properties, we lose surface area that could grow plants.
 Removing plants from our environment means less oxygen is produced and more importantly CO2 is not sequestered.
 And CO2 levels are rising, regardless of what you believe is causing them.

 Gardening can be stressful in some cases.
 I won’t sugar coat it as I’ve experienced it numerous times.
-I’ve already posted about some of the annoying problems I have had.
 And everyone has unique gardening problems based on where they live and what they grow.

 However with the right attitude gardening can also be relaxing, meditative and good exercise.
 Finding solutions to those problems is fun and rewarding.
 You may be tired at the end of a long working day but the satisfaction of having accomplished something in the garden is worth every aching joint, the blisters from holding pruners for several hours straight or the dirt that is ground into your skin’s pores and stuck under your fingernails.